How To Write Work Experience In Resume (Samples & Tips)

 • Mention your earliest jobs at the end.

 Include all relevant examples to showcase your work experience within the last five years.
-However, resumes that qualify candidates for senior or academic positions should typically include a longer timeframe.
+However, resumes for senior or academic positions should typically include a longer timeframe.

 Longevity